imperiumclan/navigationbundle/README.md

 ## Installation

-EasyAdmin 3 requires PHP 7.2 or higher and Symfony 5.1 or higher.
+Navigation Bundle requires PHP 7.2 or higher and Symfony 4.4 or higher.
 Run the following command to install it in your application:

 ```
 $ composer require imperiumclan/navigation-bundle